Feb 13, 2015

 For the dough:

-• Turn out onto a lightly floured surface and knead the dough.
-Form into a square, wrap in plastic wrap and refrigerate for at least 10 minutes.
+• Turn the tough out onto a clean work surface and gather it together.
+Form into a circle, wrap in plastic wrap and refrigerate for at least 30 minutes.

 For the filling:

-• Heat a large sauté pan over medium heat.
-Add 2 tablespoons of the olive oil to the pan and heat through.
-Add the chicken to the pan and sauté until the chicken is cooked through and golden brown on all sides.
-Remove the chicken from the pan and set aside on a cutting board to let cool.
+• Heat a large heavy-bottomed pot or large pan with high sides over medium heat.
+Add 2 tablespoons (26g) of the olive oil to the pan and heat through.
+Add the chicken and cook until browned on all sides and cooked through, about 6 minutes.
+Remove the chicken from the pan and set aside on a cutting board.
+Chop the chicken into ½" (1.3cm) cubes.

-• Preheat oven to 400°F (200ºC).
-Heat a medium pot over medium heat, add the remaining olive oil and heat through.
-Stir in the potatoes and carrots, and cook, stirring occasionally, until they are tender, about 10 minutes.
-Stir in the peas and garlic, continuing to cook for about 5 more minutes.
+• Return the pan to medium heat, add the remaining olive oil and heat through.
+Add the potatoes and carrots, and cook, stirring occasionally, until tender, about 10 minutes.
+Add the peas and garlic, continuing to cook for about 5 more minutes.

-• Once all the vegetables are tender, stir in the condensed cream of chicken soup, chicken mixture and heavy cream.
-Season with cayenne, salt and pepper then set aside.
+• Return the chicken to the pot then add the condensed cream of chicken soup and heavy cream, stirring to combine.
+Season with cayenne, salt and pepper then set aside to let cool slightly.

-• Press the dough into a lightly oiled standard size muffin tin and scoop about 2 tablespoons of the chicken mixture into each tin.
+• Press the squares of dough into a lightly greased standard size muffin tin and scoop about 2 rounded tablespoons of the chicken mixture into each tin (enough to fill the muffin tin cup).

 DID YOU MAKE THIS?